Ada-Developers-Academy/ada-build/preparing-to-code/keyboard-navigation/README.md

 * Effectively manage open applications

 ## Overview
-Most software developers rely heavily on their keyboards and less so on their mice.
-This information and activities will help you get comfortable using your keyboard to navigate in MaxOSX.
+Most software developers rely heavily on their keyboards and less so on their pointing devices (e.g., mouse, trackpad).
+This lesson will help you get comfortable using your keyboard to navigate in MaxOSX.

 ## Common MacOSX shortcuts
 Fill in the table below with the matching MacOSX shortcuts, if you don't know them use an internet search to find them.